Wynn’s Massachusetts property, the Encore Boston Harbor, will reopen on Sunday, July 12, in line with all necessary health and safety measures.

 “Every effort has been made to preserve Encore’s luxury experience and provide guests with the peace of mind needed to enjoy a fun and relaxing return.”

 As one of the flagship hotels in the state, Encore has every reason to want a quick return back to normality.
-The project cost the whopping $2.3 billion and is the most expensive property of its kind to have been introduced to the state.
+The project cost a whopping $2.3 billion and is the most expensive property of its kind to have been introduced to the state.

 Yet, since March 15, all operations have been suspended to help deter the spread of the novel coronavirus, which continues to go up across the state.
 The commission has already established basic guidelines for casinos to follow in their reopening.